usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 ### How can we find out what licenses the org has and how many licenses are available?
-A license in salesforce enables a user to use certain features of the Salesforce org.
-Based on the user assigned license a user can be restricted to using only certain features of the org.
-To view  all licenses  available for the org, the user has to follow these steps:
+A license enables a user to use certain features of Salesforce in your org.
+To view  all licenses  available for the org, the user has to be in Setup bar and in the Quick Find type “Company Information” and click on “Company Information” as shown in the image

-- Select Setup from the admin drop down
-- From the left sidebar select Administration/Administer/Administration Setup > Company Profile > Company Information OR
-- On the left sidebar, navigate to the search bar and type “company information” and click on “Company Information” as shown in the image

 <img src="/assets/search bar.png">